 SOFTS-Robusta coffee falls to three-week low, sugar also down

-LONDON, April 6 (Reuters) - Robusta coffee futures on ICE slid to a three-week low on Wednesday, weighed down by favourable crop outlooks and bearish price charts, while sugar prices also fell.
+NEW YORK/LONDON, April 6 (Reuters) - Robusta coffee futures on ICE slid to a three-week low on Wednesday, weighed down by favourable crop outlooks and bearish price charts, while the war in Ukraine as well hurts demand.

+Raw sugar prices also fell, while cocoa recovered from the previous session's losses.

 COFFEE

+* Broker HedgePoint sees demand for coffee falling strongly both in Russia and in Ukraine.

-* They noted the market is on track for a fourth consecutive daily decline and is looking technically bearish after its weak recent performance.
+* Dealers noted the robusta market was looking technically bearish after its weak recent performance.

 * "The (technical) indicators are pointing to a further decline in prices in the near term," broker Sucden Financial said in a note.